ganymede30/fetch-backend-exercise/README.md

 This app was set up with an `express`/`sequelize` backend and a `react` frontend.

-To use this code you will need to have PostgreSQL installed on your machine.
+To use this code you will need to have PostgreSQL installed & running on your machine.

 After forking the repo run